 To turn off your device's screen when an external screen is connected

-- Find and tap Settings > Device connection .
+- Find and tap Settings > Device connection > Connection preferences > Screen mirroring .

-- Drag the slider beside Keep your device's screen on to the left.
+- Tap the switch beside Keep your device's screen on to disable this function.

 - Turn off your device or activate Airplane mode if you are in an area with no network coverage.
 Otherwise, your device repeatedly scans for available networks, and this consumes power.